nikhil-samuel/api-viewer-poc/README.md

-# API Viewer POC
+# API Viewer POC - Claims Submission Monitor

-A proof of concept for an API Viewer to monitor claims submissions from BGLA (Bupa Global Latin America).
+A minimal proof of concept for monitoring claim submissions from BGLA (Bupa Global Latin America).

 ## Overview

-This application provides a simple interface to monitor API requests between BGLA's portal and Qantev's system, focusing on claims submissions.
-It allows developers and support staff to view incoming API requests, inspect their content, and monitor the system's responses.
+This application provides a simple interface to view claim submissions from BGLA's portal to Qantev's system.
+It shows the raw API requests and responses in a straightforward, minimal interface.

 ## Features

-- View a list of all incoming API requests
+- List of claim submissions (POST /request)
-- See detailed request and response data in JSON format
+- Expandable view to show raw request and response JSON data
-- Expandable/collapsible views for better readability
-- Basic filtering and sorting capabilities
-- Document metadata display (without rendering document content)
+- Basic document attachment information
+- Simple status indication

 ## Getting Started